Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for your diet when cooking.

 2 tablespoons of starch for 1 cup milk

 |Vegan cashew heavy cream||

 Recipe: 1.5 cups cashews to 3.5 cups water

-The best one will depend on the specific recipe and the ingredients you have available.
+The best one for you will depend on the specific recipe you’re following, the ingredients you have available, and any dietary restrictions.

 Try to experiment and find the one(s) that you like best.